PaycheckCalculatorOnline logo

 The Hidden Tax: Texas Property Taxes

-While Texas has no income tax, its property tax rates are among the highest in the nation — averaging 1.7–2.3% of assessed value annually.
-This is a meaningful cost for homeowners:
+While Texas has no income tax, its property tax rates are among the highest in the country — averaging 1.7–2.3% of assessed value annually.
+For homeowners, this is a meaningful offset to the income tax savings:

 - Median Texas home value (2026): ~$325,000